Wide Scope A philosophy blog that ranges over philosophy and other fun stuff.

-I’m using Wordpress now as my course management platform.
+I’m using WordPress now as my course management platform.
 I outline and explain the reasons why this is awesome here.
 In this post, I want to highlight some plugins that run the gamut from must have to cool-to-have.
 I’ll let you decide which is which.

 1. Email Users